City of Spokane

 1. Vicinity map to show area location.
 Key plan for partial site work.

-1. Complete finished grading of entire site and outlines of all structures.
-Provide topographic lines on sloping sites and affected adjacent sites giving new and existing grades.
+1. Complete finished grading of the entire site and outlines of all structures.
+Provide topographic lines on sloping sites and affected adjacent sites, giving new and existing grades.

 1. Lay out all information to standard architectural or engineering scales.
 Establish north point.

 1. Show utility service lines with all mains and branches from streets to each unit or device served.
-Show sizes and materials on each sewer, water and gas line on plan, and each meter, shut-off, disconnect, connection box or vault, panel, check valve, cleanout and related device to utility services.
-Locate all required fire hydrants, building pumper connections and standpipe connections at building on street side.
+Show sizes and materials on each sewer, water, and gas line on the plan, and each meter, shut-off, disconnect, connection box or vault, panel, check valve, cleanout, and related device to utility services.
+Locate all required fire hydrants, building pumper connections, and standpipe connections at the building on the street side.
 Show electric utility and phone line overhead or underground.

-1. Show on site plan all outline dimensions of building and distance to property lines.
-Show on site plan location and dimensions and show angles in degrees for the following:
+1. Show on site plan all outline dimensions of the building and distance to property lines.
+Show on the site plan location and dimensions and show angles in degrees for the following:

 1. Property lines and adjacent zoning of property (N, S, E, W).
 Show any changes in zoning along property lines.

-1. Streets, alleys, curb breaks, adjacent property curb breaks (must be minimum of five feet from property lines), street lights, signs, meters or planting on sidewalk or parking strips, on-site curbing.
+1. Streets, alleys, curb breaks, adjacent property curb breaks (must be a minimum of five feet from property lines), street lights, signs, meters, or planting on sidewalk or parking strips, on-site curbing.

 1. Parking layouts: Parking stalls and number each stall, or number blocks of stalls and give total.
 Locate off-street loading.

-1. Front, side and rear yards, and special setbacks for zoning and minimum clearances to property line required for wall openings or construction type.
+1. Front, side, and rear yards, and special setbacks for zoning and minimum clearances to the property line required for wall openings or construction type.

 1. Recreation areas, planting strips, lawns.